Basic and Python

 The Lego EV3 system is a fantastic way to learn about robots but it has, in my opinion, a major weakness: it won't teach you how to do normal, text-based programming like professionals use (it has an icon-based programming interface, like Scratch).
 The ideal would be to be able to program the EV3 with a powerful but easy-to-learn text-based programming language, and of course, we want it to be free!
 The two best free options for programming the EV3 with a textual programming language are, in my opinion, EV3 Basic and EV3 Python.

-I'm excited at the ease with which it's possible to program the Lego EV3 robot with EV3 Basic, i.e. Microsoft Small Basic with the EV3 extension.
+It's possible to program the Lego EV3 robot with EV3 Basic, i.e. Microsoft Small Basic with the EV3 extension.
 Microsoft Small Basic was released by Microsoft in 2008 to put the fun back into programming for young people.
 Before you try to program the EV3 with EV3 Basic you should learn the fundamentals of Microsoft Small Basic.
 Small Basic and therefore also EV3 Basic runs only on Windows computers.
 I've set up a site dedicated to EV3 Basic, which I invite you to visit: EV3Basic.com (site not endorsed by Lego corporation).
 The Basic programming language has existed for more than half a century and although it has evolved over the years it lacks many of the features of more modern programming languages.
 Small Basic in particular is a very limited version - it has only 14 keywords and user-created functions cannot take arguments.
 It doesn't even have a logical NOT operator.
 Since Python is much more modern, powerful and popular programming language I strongly encourage you to choose EV3 Python over EV3 Basic.

 I've made a website, ev3python.com, to help Python beginners to get started with ev3dev and EV3 Python.
 My website should be a useful complement to the official EV3dev website at ev3dev.org.
-Unlike the ev3dev website, which is mostly made for experts by experts, my website is aimed at beginners, especially Windows users like myself who have only a standard EV3 kit (home or educational) and who do not own any third-party hardware.
-So why not check out my new site at
+Unlike the ev3dev website, which is mostly made for experts by experts, my website is aimed at beginners, especially Windows users who have only a standard EV3 kit (home or educational) and who do not own any third-party hardware.
+Check out my site at EV3Python.com (site not endorsed by Lego corporation).

-Note that my website, like ev3dev.org is intended only to teach you about the extra features of EV3 Python that are not available in standard Python.
+Note that my website, like ev3dev.org, is intended only to teach you about the extra features of EV3 Python that are not available in standard Python.
 Before you start learning about the peculiarities of EV3 Python you should become familiar with standard Python, perhaps by following one of the hundreds of online courses in standard Python - some are listed HERE.